VAlexandruRusu/Terminal-Backgammon-in-Java/README.md

 To run: first compile Gameboard (javac Gameboard.java), then compile Backgammon (javac Backgammon.java), then run it (java Backgammon).

-Developed during the first year at the Uni. of Warwick (2017)
+Developed during my first year at the Uni. of Warwick (2017).